How Long Should I Keep My Redirects?

 Before you delete a redirect simply because it lacks traffic, stop to consider who might use that redirect in the future.
 If even one or two people use that redirect in the next five years, could it lead to something valuable?
 If so, keep the redirect.
 If there isn’t any potential for the redirect to be used, then remove it.

 The second question to consider is if people out on the web still linking to the redirected URL.
 If people are still linking to the URL, those links still are providing some value—either by sending traffic through that redirected URL to your website or by helping your SEO.
 As a result, redirects with backlinks should almost always be maintained.

 Step #1: Find the Backlinks

 To begin, we want to find the backlinks pointing to 301 redirects.
-There are a variety of tools available to help us do this, including Moz, Ahrefs, and Majestic.
-All three tools work in slightly different but all give you a way to review who is linking to you.
-I’ve found Moz’s Link Explorer to be the easiest tool to work with for this, so that’s the one I’ll use in this example—though, realistically, you’d want to aggregate data from all tools to make sure you have a complete understanding of the redirected URLs.
+There are a variety of tools available to help us do this, including paid tools like SEMRush, Moz, Ahrefs, and Majestic.
+Google Search Console provides a free way to see backlinks, so I’ll be using that for this example.
+For the best results, you’d want to aggregate data from multiple tools to make sure you have a complete understanding of backlinks pointing to redirected URLs.

 Step #2: Filter Links to Find 301 Redirects

 Once you’ve downloaded the detailed file, you will need to get the status code for all of the URLs.
 Learn how to get HTTP status codes in bulk.
 Once you have the status codes, add those to the backlink spreadsheet.
 From here, you can filter to view only those links returning 301 HTTP response status codes (or 302, 307, or 308).